Project

 Actions #2

-Updated by swildner almost 3 years ago
+Updated by swildner over 3 years ago

 LD_LIBRARY_PATH is for the runtime linker, while LIBRARY_PATH is used at compile time.